 - Country

-Currently, Bonanza only supports one “ships from” address.
 A valid ships from address is required to calculate sales tax.
-If you have more than one shipping location, we recommend using the address where the majority of your items ship from.
+If you have more than one shipping location, we recommend using the address where the majority of your items ship from in this field.
+You can add additional ships from addresses by applying a shipping profile to your items that ship from other locations.
+Learn more about multiple "Ships From" addresses.

 You can add or edit that address in your booth settings.
 Be sure to save any changes you make.